 I earned my B.A. in psychology from the University of New Hampshire (1984), my M.A.
 (1986) and Ph.D.
 (1990) in psychology from the California School of Professional Psychology, which is accredited by the American Psychological Association.
 The California School of Professional Psychology, now Alliant International University, was one of the first professional schools for psychologists, and I chose it because it held students to the most rigorous standards while teaching what, at the time, was a new, emerging scientist-practitioner model.

-I work with adolescents in family and individual therapy and with adults in couples and individual therapy.
+I work with adults in couples and individual therapy and with adolescents in family and individual therapy.
 After seeing an increasing number of couples in my practice, I completed an advanced couples training program in 2009.
 I continue to hone my couples-training skills by participating in an ongoing, peer-review group where other professionals and I review the latest literature and share strategies that work well with couples.
 Since I believe in continual growth and improvement, I meet regularly in a small group of professionals with a senior advisor who provides detailed analysis of difficult therapy cases.

 My other areas of clinical interest include women’s issues and co-parenting.
 Responding to a growing need for support, I have honed my expertise to work with step-families and with late adolescents and young adults in transition.